kaffeetaste/EX200-RHCSA/exam-1/27_bash_Script_with_args.md

 Explanation:
-    ```bash
+    ```
     #!/bin/bash
     ```
 This line specifies the interpreter to be used for the script (bash in this case).

     ```
     if [ $# -eq 2 ]